gui-don/python-wg-federation/README.md

 # wg-federation

-A Wireguard federation server and client.
+A WireGuard federation server and client.

 ## Development